Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Voice Activity Detection Subsystem.md

 If value is a 1 speech has been detected and value can be sent for further analysis at other subsystems.

+(2),(3)

+Sound Pressure Level (SPL) is a way to measure sound intensity compared to human hearing.
+0 dB SPL is the minimum a person can hear, while 30 dB SPL is the sound level of a human whisper at a 1 meter distance.
+The BOB-19389 datasheet states a signal to noise ratio (SNR) of 67 dBV/Pa taken from a 94 dB SPL signal.
+To calculate the minimum sound level that the microphone can pick up the noise floor level, or the point at which the noise distorts the signal coming in that no signal can be ditected, needs to be found.
+This is done by simply finding the differnce between the signal used to measure the SNR and the SNR itself.
+In the case of BOB-19389 this is 94 - 67 which equals 27 dB.
+This means that from the meter distance the microphone will be able to pick up a human whisper of 30 dB without the signal being distored.
-The datasheet of the BOB-19389 states a frequency range at 7 Hz - 36 kHz which includes the threshold set by the constraints to capture human voice frequencies.
-This microphone will be able to capture the 100-3000 Hz range set by the constraint.
+The datasheet of the BOB-19389 also states a 3dB rolloff frequency range of 7 Hz - 19 kHz which includes the threshold set by the constraints to capture human voice frequencies.
+The BOB-19389 will be able to capture the 100-3000 Hz range set by the constraint.

-The BOB-19389 datasheet also has a minimum sensitivity of -44 dB which is much more sensitive than the 30 dB needed to capture a human whisper.
-This meets the constraint set above and will allow the system to capture an individuals cognition even if a faint sound is heard from the human.
+(4),(5)

+To see the sound level output of the speaker, the intensity of the speaker must first be calculated.
+The equation for intensity is I = P / (4 * pi * r) where P is the power of the system and r is the distance from source.
+The COM-18343 datasheet states the speaker includes 2 X 2 W speakers and the constarint puts the distance at 1 meter.
+The intensity can then be calculated to be 0.3183 W/m^2.
+This value can be converted to dB scle using the equation dB = 10 * log (I / Io), where I is intensity calcuted and Io is the threshold intensity for human hearing which is set to 1*10^-12 W/m^2.
+The total sound level capable of being outpued by the speaker is 115 dB.
+With the drone noise being around the value of 96 dB, this means the COM-18343 is able to output sound that is louder than the drone noises this system will be attached to.
-The COM-18343 speakers are full range and capture all the hard frequencies from 20 Hz - 20kHz set by the constraint above.
+The COM-18343 datasheet also states the speaker is full range and captures all the heard frequencies from 20 Hz - 20kHz set by the constraint above.
 But more importantly it will be able to produce sound between 2000 Hz through 5000 Hz which is the range most sensitive to the human ear.

-According to [4] for every doubling of distance tthe sound goes down -6dB.
-With a 1 meter minimum this would allow the BOB-19389 to function up to around 16 meters.
-The COM-18343 is a 2W speaker which can output around 93dB at max volume.
-Using the same method as above with a meter distane as minimum value, the speaker should function at a distyance of about 32 meters.
+(6)

+The COM-18343 speakers will be able to overcome the noises outside this system such as drone noise, but what about the BOB-19389 microphone?
+The BOB-19389 is an omnidirectional microphne which is useful to capture sounds that are not necessarily under the microphone, but will also capture other noises such as the drone it is attached to.
+To solve this issue the casing for this subsystem can create a soundproof barrier for the back of the micrphone eliminating half of the direction sound can be picked up from and making the leakage that does come noise that will not have enough inesity to cause issues for the microphone.
+The BOB-19389 datasheet also states a max of 134 dB SPL meaning that even if the full sounds are picked up, it will not damage the microphone.

+(7)

 The total subsystem will consist of two parts.
 The microphone and speaker.
 The speakers weight is not specified, but simaliar speakers weig around 200 g, and the microphone, whose weight is also not specficed, has around a weight of 25 g.
 This brings the total subsystem weight to 225 g which is under the 675 g constraint limit set above.
 This will allow for some extra weight to be included for other subsystems.

+(8)

+As mentioned in the previous analysis, the COM-18343 is not capable of outputing the sound level listed in the constarint allowing this system to be safe from damaging the indivudals hearing.
+The max sound level is 115 dB while the max level to be an immediate damage to an individuals hearing is 120 dB.

 ## BOM